mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 data is determined by both the kernel TCP buffers and the value of `writeq_high_water`.

-Network throttling is only enabled when both `writeq_high_water` and `writeq_low_water` have a non-zero value.
-To disable throttling, set the value to 0.
+Network throttling is only enabled when `writeq_high_water` is non-zero.
+In MaxScale 23.02 and earlier, also `writeq_low_water` had to be non-zero.

 ### `writeq_low_water`